Math in Natural Dynamics

 Want to join the team?

-For more information about this project and to request a permission number to register contact Dr. Caughlin at email@example.com OR complete this interest form and someone will contact you.
-Check out this document for tips on contact a professor.
+For more information about this project and to request a permission number to register contact Dr. Caughlin at firstname.lastname@example.org OR complete this interest form and someone will contact you.
+Check out this page for tips on contacting a professor.

-Search by Subject: Vertically Integrated Projects, select section 031 of VIP 200, 400, or 500.
+Search by Subject: Vertically Integrated Projects, read the project description to find the right section of VIP 200, 400, or 500.
 Use permission number, here are instructions Add with a permission number